Instant Pot Sushi Rice

 Ingredients needed

 - Sushi rice.
 You can find this at any mainstream grocery store, online, or specialty Asian grocers.
-Short-grain Japanese or medium-grain California rice will also work.
+I’ve experimented with both Japanese short-grain and California medium-grain rice – both worked beautifully, though short-grain gave the stickiest result (closer to traditional sushi rice).

 - Water and salt.
 To cook.